Do you remember the time, not long ago, when being on a flight gave you a chance to forget things and simply read a book or watch a movie?

-Often, there are strict data limits though so you will be limited on what you can actually use it to do.
-That is why WhatsApp text messages are one of the things that you will be able to use as text messages use very little data.
+Often, there are strict data limits, so you will be limited on what you can use it to do.
+That is why WhatsApp text messages are one of the things you can use, as text messages use very little data.

 WhatsApp allows you to contact others anywhere else in the world for no charge.

-You are not permitted to access your cell phone service while flying, which is why you must switch your phone to airplane mode before take-off.
-So if the cellular function is off then so is the data function so WhatsApp won’t work using that method.
+You are not permitted to access your cellular connection while flying, which is why you must switch your phone to airplane mode before take-off, which switches off access to your internet connection to your mobile network.

 Why can’t you make cellphone calls on a plane?

 - It is believed that the use of a cell phone in flight may interfere with the aircraft’s systems and cause them to malfunction.
-Obviously, in theory at least, this could have catastrophic consequences for flight safety.
+Obviously, in theory, at least, this could have catastrophic consequences for flight safety.

-If you are stationary then you are connected to the nearest cell.
+If you are stationary, then you are connected to the nearest cell.

-The FAA state the following:
+The FAA states the following:

 Electronics on Board